Page last updated: 30 May 2025

 - From 32.41 million international visitors in 2017, international visitor numbers in Turkey increased to 45.06 million tourists in 2019.

-How much do overseas visitors spend in Turkey?
+How much do overseas visitors spend in Turkey each year?

-Visitors spent over $55.87 billion during trips to Turkey in 2023 (including spending by both foreign visitors and Turkish citizens living abroad).2
+Visitors spent approximately $61.10 billion during trips to Turkey in 2024 (including spending by both foreign visitors and Turkish citizens living abroad and visiting their home country).2

 - From $31.25 billion in tourism income in 2017, revenue climbed to $42.85 billion in 2019.

-- The global travel restrictions impacted Turkey’s tourism revenue in 2020, which plummeted to $15.17 billion, marking a 64.6% reduction from the previous year.
+- The global travel restrictions impacted Turkey’s tourism revenue in 2020, which drop to $15.17 billion, marking a 64.6% reduction from the previous year.

 - In 2021, tourism began to bounce back with earnings of $30.31 billion.